microsoft/vscode-makefile-tools/docs/repositories.md

+Below is a table that describes various repositories and how they do or don't work in this extension.
+The table is very wide, so make sure to scroll right and left to view the whole table.

 | Repository  | GitHub URL | Prerequisites (commands to run in terminal before using Makefile Tools)  | Extension settings | Notes | Works?
 (Y/N) |
 |--|--|--|--|--|--|
 | 8cc | [https://github.com/rui314/8cc.git](https://github.com/rui314/8cc.git) | | | | Yes |